ArturWisniewski/NB-Thymeleaf-Code-Completion/README.md

 ![Alt text](/thymeleafcc.png?raw=true "Example")

-This is only draft, not tested quickfix.
-Do not use on production.
+Do not use on production.</br>
-Basic funcionality only: attributes, xmlns
-TODO: attributes doc, attributes only inside html tags, no tags duplicate, testing, refactoring, javadoc
+Functionality: eclipse version alike.</br>
+Todo: testing, refactoring, attributes duplication, disable cc if no xmlns:th="" present, xmlns cc only in html tag

-Artur Wiśniewski
+</br>Artur Wiśniewski